wsaikliang/hello-spring/README.md

 # hello-spring
 Spring Application

+This is for quickly deploying Web Application Using Vagrant.
+I've made some modifications to use a newer version of Ubuntu and java.

-* Please refer to https://dzone.com/articles/vagrant but alter the following steps and values
+* Please refer to the original article https://dzone.com/articles/vagrant
 * Replace content of Vagrant file with https://github.com/wsaikliang/hello-spring/blob/master/Vagrantfile
 * Replace content of vagrant_provision.sh with https://github.com/wsaikliang/hello-spring/blob/master/vagrant_provision.sh
 * Follow the instruction until "cd etc/default"